Our Privacy Notice

 We collect data about you from the following sources:

 - Information we generate through our observation or our interactions with you

-- Information you provide to us including via our website
+- Information you provide to us including via customer surveys and our website

 - Other companies within the Nissan-Renault Alliance